usegalaxy-eu/galaxy-social/posts/2024/2024-10-31-brc-webinar-video.md

-Also, mentioned in the webinar is this survey: https://psu.zoom.us/survey/cpLUmO0gadf18TQe_n4oFJeS7asvqGdaroZ0AkmEa4JEci8ISpY.q9gFW5kkP1O5Juwc/view?id=vZwIiSabSteec8gmQS0-KA#/sharePreview which will help us direct early development efforts as well as provide direction for the next webinar.
+Also, mentioned in the webinar is this survey: https://psu.zoom.us/survey/cpLUmO0gadf18TQe_n4oFJeS7asvqGdaroZ0AkmEa4JEci8ISpY.q9gFW5kkP1O5Juwc/view?id=vZwIiSabSteec8gmQS0-KA#/sharePreview which will help us direct early development efforts and provide direction for the next webinar.